 Many of us have been struck by anxiety at some point in our lives.
-You might feel a heightened sense of anxiety before a job interview or a difficult conversation or when you’re going through a rough patch in life or work.
-For some people, the anxiety is more long-term and manifests as an anxiety disorder.
+You might feel a heightened sense of unease before a job interview or a difficult conversation or when you’re going through a rough patch in life or work.

 When feelings of anxiety strike, pause, breathe, look at your surroundings, and name three things you can see.
 It can be anything; a cat, a lamp, your mug, a family photo—whatever catches your eye.